hlindberg/misc-puppet-docs/data-in-modules.md

 Data in Modules
 ===============
 The experimental support for "data in modules" in Puppet 3.3.0 is a first implementation of facilities intended to solve the data composition issues.
-A full description and technical detail is found in [ARM-9 Data-in-modules](http://links.puppetlabs.com/arm9-data_in_modules); a document you may want to read when digging deeper into the technical possibilities - but it is not required reading to begin using Data-in-modules and Hiera-2.
+A full description and technical detail is found in the *armature* [ARM-9 Data-in-modules](http://links.puppetlabs.com/arm9-data_in_modules); a document you may want to read when digging deeper into the technical possibilities - but it is not required reading to begin using Data-in-modules and Hiera-2.

 You can safely skip reading the armature text at this point.
 The questions about what armatures is, the relationship between ARM-9 and ARM-8 (the ideas ARM-9 is based on), and the rationale for the implementation, are answered in the [FAQ](#FAQ) at the end of this document.